 The $\Delta^m(\tau; p^w)$ locus is more complex.
-While individuals' human capital is unambiguously increasing in the domestic relative price of the skilled good (and therefore decreasing in the tariff), Δ^m depends on the difference in the median voter's human capital level relative to the rest of her generation.
-There are two possibilities, both of which are economically interesting and plausible, and both of are represented below.
+While individuals' human capital is unambiguously increasing in the domestic relative price of the skilled good (and therefore decreasing in the tariff), Δ^m depends on the difference in the median voter's human capital level relative to the rest of her generation, which is endogenous to prices and therefore the tariff.
+There are two possibilities, both of which are economically interesting and plausible.
+Each is represented below.